bashtage/randomgen/README.md

 This module is essentially complete.
 There are a few rough edges that need to be smoothed.

-* Creation of additional streams from a RandomState where supported (i.e. a `next_stream()` method)
+* Creation of additional streams from where supported (i.e. a `next_stream()` method)

 ## Requirements